 Why Borrow from a Private Lender?

 The most common reason for borrowing from a private lender is that you can’t get approved by a bank or credit union.
-Often this is due to a low credit rating, or low income.
+Often, this is due to a low credit rating or low income.
 You may have bad credit due to previous financial hardships, a previous bankruptcy filing, or simply because you haven’t used enough banking services to build up good credit.

 Likewise, if you are self-employed or have income that fluctuates or is difficult to prove on paper, banks may turn you down simply because you can’t prove your income well enough to meet those strict government guidelines.

 A third scenario might be that you are looking for a mortgage structure that banks can’t offer, such as a second mortgage.
+In any of these cases, a private lender is your best bet for securing a loan against your property.

-How do Private Money Lenders Work?
+How Do Private Money Lenders Work?

 Private lenders aren’t subject to the same strict regulations as banks.
-Due to federal laws, banks have to look first and foremost at an applicant’s financial history and situation.
+Due to federal laws, banks must look first and foremost at an applicant’s financial history and situation.
 If you’re applying for a mortgage at a bank, you need to be able to prove that you can pay it back — by showing that you have a strong track record of paying back previous debts.
 You’ll need a strong credit rating (usually at least 600), as well as documents like records of employment, tax returns, and investment certificates to demonstrate your good financial standing.

 This doesn’t mean that a mortgage from a private lender is free money.
 Since lending to those with poor credit or uncertain finances is inherently risky, private lenders usually charge significantly higher interest rates than banks to help mitigate that risk.
-You’re still responsible for paying off the loan on time, and keeping your own financial house in order.
+You’re still responsible for paying off the loan on time and keeping your own financial house in order.

-How do You Find a Private Lender?
+How Do You Find a Private Lender?

 You may have heard the words mortgage lender and mortgage broker used interchangeably, and while a lender can also be a broker, these terms have different meanings.
 A broker is, essentially, a middleman that connects borrowers with lenders.
-Brokers can manage many different private and independent lenders at a time, and so they can help borrowers quickly and easily connect with a lender that suits their financial needs.
+Brokers can manage many different private and independent lenders at a time, so they can help borrowers quickly and easily connect with a lender that suits their financial needs.

 For the best results, approach a mortgage broker with a good idea of the kind of mortgage you’re looking for, and be honest about your goals and your financial situation.
-There are many lenders out there who are willing to negotiate to your terms, so be specific.
+There are many lenders out there who are willing to negotiate your terms, so be specific.

 Are Private Lenders Safe?